Sponsoring your husband or wife to move to Canada

 The purpose of sponsorship is to allow married people and common law couples to live together in Canada.
 If your sponsor is a permanent resident of Canada, the sponsor must be living in Canada at the time the sponsorship is filed.
 If your sponsor is a citizen of Canada, the sponsor may be living outside Canada when the sponsorship is filed, but must intend to move back to Canada at the time the immigrant visa is approved.

 There are two types of sponsorships.
 It is important to pick the right category when you file the application.
 The “Family Class” application is filed by persons who are not living in Canada.
 Persons who live in Canada may also choose to file a family class application.
 The “Spouse in Canada” application can be filed only by persons who are living in Canada.
 In the recent past, family class applications have been processed much faster than spouse in Canada applications.
 Beginning in December 2015, the Canadian government started a “pilot program” that allowed spouse in Canada applicants to apply for a work permit while waiting for their cases to be processed.
 This is not available to family class applicants.
-To get a work permit, the spouse must be in legal status.

 Our law office has many years of experience successfully processing Canadian marriage cases.
 We are U.S.-based Canadian immigration lawyers.
 We can help move your application faster by getting the required information and documents efficiently, and filing them correctly.
 We can help with related issues such as taxes and customs concerns.
 We can also advise on all U.S. immigration issues, which often arise in the course of many U.S.-Canadian marriages.
 Let our experience work for you.
 We can help get your Canadian marriage visa quickly.
 CLICK HERE TO SEND US AN EMAIL for help with your case.